appdefensealliance/ASA-WG/Cloud App and Config Profile/Cloud App and Config Test Guide.md

 ```

-A result of `Diagnostic Settings not configured for resource: &lt;resource name>` means  that no `diagnostic settings` are configured for that resource.
+A result of `Diagnostic Settings not configured for resource: <resource name>` means  that no `diagnostic settings` are configured for that resource.
 Otherwise, the output of the above command will show configured `Diagnostic Settings` for a resource.

 **Verification**